HVGROOT/Python_Numpy/README.md

-# CLI-based-Quiz
+# Python and Numpy
+Creating phase curves of different wavelength bands and comparing them for HD 209458b.

-Simple CLI based Quiz written in Python.
+Simple CLI based quiz in python.